 - Criminal History Record Check & Fingerprinting

-- References: current or past employers, co-workers, friend, neighbor, spouse or spousal equivalent (must be a family member if you do not have a spouse or spousal equivalent)
+- References: current or past employers, co-workers, friend, neighbor, spouse or spousal equivalent (must be a family member, biological or chosen family, if you do not have a spouse or spousal equivalent)

 - Information from another BBBS agency or youth-serving organization where you may have volunteered previously